LittleString/Tinkery/README.md

 - Searchable & Filterable Icons: Quickly locate items through a responsive interface.
 - Detailed Item Information: Learn about an item's name, value, crafting sources, and drop locations.
 - Wiki Integration: One-click access to the Terraria wiki for additional details on any item.
-- Seamless Navigation: Intuitive UI for Terraria enthusiasts newcomers alike.
+- Seamless Navigation: Toggle tree traversal to see crafting guides for an item's parent recipes.

 ### How to Use
 1. Find your item